-On April 30, 1997, the Philippine SEC approved the change in the primary purpose of the Parent Company to that of a holding company.
+On April 30, 1997, the SEC approved the change in the primary purpose of the Parent Company to that of a holding company.
 The Parent Company's shares of stock are publicly traded in the Philippine Stock Exchange (PSE).

-The Parent Company has the following subsidiaries:
+The Parent Company has the following subsidiaries as at December 31, 2023, 2022 and 2021: